-RN Care Coordination services are provided by registered nurses with pediatric experience.
+Care Coordination services are provided by registered nurses with pediatric experience.
 The rates for this service were established to be comparable to registered nurse service rates in other SCDHHS programs.
 Specifically, these rates were developed to align these payment rates with RN services provided to children with high levels of need that are available under the State Plan.
-For RN Care Coordination services on or after Jan.
-1, 2022, a cost-based assessment of existing provider staffing and operating costs will be considered.
 The impact of statewide rate increases for nursing services (effective 1-1-20 and 7-1-20) on PMDC rates was considered in comparison to the existing PMDC provider nursing staff salaries.

-Respite rates for RN and LPN services were established to ensure comparability with RN and LPN services (nonenhanced) that are available under the State Plan, specifically, home-based private duty nursing services.
-Unskilled respite rates were developed to be consistent with respite rates in other waivers.
-The respite rates for RN/LPN services were based on the existing unit cost in the most recently approved waiver and were reviewed during the current renewal cycle (2021).
+Respite rates for RN and LPN services were established to ensure comparability with RN and LPN services (non-enhanced) that are available under the State Plan, specifically, home-based private duty nursing services.
+Unskilled respite rates were developed to be consistent with personal care service rates in other waivers.

 The Pediatric Medical Day Care rate was developed using a market-based pricing approach.
 This methodology incorporated a cost-based assessment of existing provider staffing and operating costs.
 Allowable cost components were identified to reflect costs that are reasonable, necessary, and related to the delivery of the service.
 Market-based research was performed to inform the development of the assumptions for various cost components.
 This included input from the current PMDC provider on billable hours, estimated net patient revenue, salary costs, total operating expenses and the hourly reimbursement needed for break-even.
 Based on inputs from the cost-based assessment from the PMDC provider and actuarial calculations using market-based research, low and high rate scenarios were developed.
-From this, a midpoint range was calculated which reflects the new rate for PMDC.
+From this, a mid-point range was calculated which reflects the new rate for PMDC.
 The unit rate for the PMDC service is established in a three-year service contract.
 Re-evaluation of the cost assessments and established rates occurs upon renewal, extension or amendment of the service contract.